Reconciling common source, specific source, feature based and score based likelihood ratios: Bayes Decisions improve with more information

 We see that the extra information contained in the profiles of the source (i.e., the parents of $X$) gives much stronger likelihood ratios.
 Still, this is no reason to disqualify LRs based on only the profiles of $X$ and $Y$ alone, if this is all that is available.

 In conclusion, we see in this example how the different ``LR systems'' can all be defined in a context where they are not traditionally thought of as such; indeed, all these LRs simply differ in which information is available, and whether the full information is processed or only a function of it.
+They all compare the hypothesis ``the source of $Y$ is $S_x$, the source of $X$" to the alternative ``the source of $Y$ is a random unknown source", either on the basis of $g(e_x,e_y)$, $(e_x,e_y)$ or $(e_x, e_y, \theta_{x})$.
 Of course, when such a calculation is done, it is of utmost importance that the forensic report contains a full description of the considered hypotheses and the processed data.
 A LR based on the profiles of the alleged siblings alone, ignoring the profiles of the parents, is not wrong: it expresses the information obtained from what is taken into account.
 At the same time, of course, if more data is available for which a statistical model is available, any analysis that ignores these data is sub-optimal.
+Although we assumed only two options throughout this example, the general conclusions also hold in case of more or two non-exhaustive hypotheses.
+In those cases, the LRs calculated above only address the strength of evidence relative to two hypotheses at hand.
+The point remains that more information will, on average, never yield worse decisions.